-The Magic Kingdom is definitely the most popular of the Disney parks, and is home to lots of rides that kids and adults will love.
-When visiting Walt Disney World, you may be wondering what Magic Kingdom rides your kids will enjoy.
-We’ve been visiting the park since my kids were 10 months and 2 years old, and the kids have always found something fun to experience.
+The Magic Kingdom is definitely the most popular of the Walt Disney World Resort theme parks, and is home to lots of rides that kids and adults will love.
+When visiting Walt Disney World, you may be wondering what Magic Kingdom rides your kids will enjoy during your visit.
+We’ve been visiting the park since my kids were 10 months and 2 years old, and the kids have always found something fun to experience on our trips.

 The Magic Kingdom is separated by different “lands”, each with a different theme.
 These lands are all home to different rides that fit in with the theme.
 Many of these rides participate in FastPass.
 FastPass is a free service that’s included with your Walt Disney World park tickets.
 Depending on whether or not you stay on property, you can book your FastPass reservations either 30 or 60 days in advance.

 Because of FastPass, you’ll want to have a plan of which park to visit on which day, and have a general idea of what attractions you’ll want to do each day.
 Keep in mind that rides regularly go down for refurbishment and updates, so check the Walt Disney World website before leaving on vacation so that you aren’t disappointed.
-You’ll also want to check the height restrictions in advance so your kids aren’t disappointed when you arrive if they aren’t able to ride.
+You’ll also want to check the height restrictions in advance so your kids aren’t upset when you arrive if they aren’t able to ride.

 Wondering what rides are at the Magic Kingdom?
 Check out our complete guide to the Magic Kingdom attractions and rides, including our picks for the best rides at Magic Kingdom.